GaspardIV/MathuraDestroyer/README.md

 # MathuraDestroyer

-Sorted core curriculum points by it popularity in exercises, so exercises in the same core curriculum point should be similar;
+Exercises in the same core curriculum point should be similar, because they are checking the same math skill.

-This project is a website generator, with sorted exercises by core cirriculum, so it can help my math pupils pass their matura exam by learning schemes of exercises.
+This project is a website generator, that generate a page with grouped exercises by core cirriculum point, and then sorted groups by their count, so the most popular exercise type is on top.

-Result page is avaible here:
+It should help every math pupil pass his matura exam by learning schemes of exercises.

-http://students.mimuw.edu.pl/~kk385785/lala/
+Exmple result page is avaible here: http://students.mimuw.edu.pl/~kk385785/lala/